 One of the most important, and least understood, aspects of successful aquarium keeping is biological filtration and its function in the nitrogen cycle.
 Traditionally, novice aquarists become disillusioned at the frequently experienced high death rates of their aquatic pets after setting up a new aquarium.
 Statistically, as much as 60% of the fish sold for a new aquarium will die within the first 30 days.
-2 out of every 3 new aquarists abandon the hobby within the first year.
+Two out of every three new aquarists abandon the hobby within the first year.

 Known as "New Tank Syndrome" these fish are poisoned by high levels of ammonia (NH3) that is produced by the bacterial mineralization of fish wastes, excess food, and the decomposition of animal and plant tissues.
 Additional ammonia is excreted directly into the water by the fish themselves.
 The effects of ammonia poisoning in fish are well documented.
 These effects include: extensive damage to tissues, especially the gills and kidney; physiological imbalances; impaired growth; decreased resistance to disease, and; death.

 Nitrite poisoning inhibits the uptake of oxygen by red blood cells.
 Known as brown blood disease, or methemoglobinemia, the hemoglobin in red blood cells is converted to methemoglobin.
 This problem is much more severe in fresh water fish than in marine organisms.
 The presence of chloride ions (CL-) appears to inhibit the accumulation of nitrite in the blood stream.